Code-Institute-Submissions/Muzaffar-Ahmad10-Django-Resturant-Site/README.md

 - The user is given the option to cancel their booking and is prompted to confirm their decision.
 - Upon canceling the table booking, the customer will be able to view the confirmation message at the top of the screen and will be required to confirm the cancellation.

 ## Testing
 - Both css files are clears,
 - [W3C CSS Validator](static/docs/css-file-1.jpeg)
 - [W3C CSS Validator](static/docs/css-file-2.jpeg)

+### Testing User Stories from User Experience (UX) Section

+- As a newcomer to the website, I aim to effortlessly grasp the primary objective of the site and delve deeper into the details of the resturant.
+- Upon arrival at the website, visitors are promptly welcomed by a sleek and user-friendly navigation bar, allowing them to effortlessly navigate to their desired page.
+- users are able to select the page,
+- users are able to see the food and drink menu
+- users are able to create an account for table booking,
+- users can see the confirmation notification, edit and cancel booking,

 ### Deploying to Heroku